Rui Esteves: Playing career

 Born in Lisbon, Esteves started playing professionally at the age of 18, representing several teams in the Portuguese second division, most of them hailing from the Algarve region: S.C.U.
 Torreense, S.C.
 Olhanense and Louletano DC.
 His Primeira Liga debut occurred in the 1990–91 season, but he appeared just six times for S.C.
 Farense and resumed his career in the second level, representing old acquaintances Louletano and Torreense.

 Late in 1994, after having helped Vitória de Setúbal finish sixth in the top flight, Esteves earned himself a transfer to S.L.
-Benfica, but never settled with his hometown club, playing for a third side in the campaign as he was loaned to England's Birmingham City, although his only match for Blues was a 45 minute appearance in the Auto Windscreens Shield against Leyton Orient.
+Benfica, but never settled with his hometown club, playing for a third side in the campaign as he was loaned to England's Birmingham City, although his only match for Blues was a 45-minute appearance in the Football League Trophy against Leyton Orient.
 He returned to Portugal in the following summer, spending two years with Benfica neighbours C.F.
 Os Belenenses also in the top tier, and closed out his career at 33 after spells in Asia, with K-League's Daewoo Royals and in the Chinese Jia-A League with Beijing Guoan FC.